NasifAhmed/NasifAhmed/README.md

 ## Skill Set

-These are some of the major technologies that I am skilled at or have worked on in the past:
+These are some of the major technologies that I am skilled in or have worked on in the past:

 ### **Programming Languages**